bevyengine/bevy-website/content/learn/book/control-flow/time-controls.md

 {% callout(type="warning") %}
 ### Consistent Ticking
 Depending on when you `tick` a `Timer`, you might find that the timer is inconsistent or not behaving as intended.
-This might depend on where the [`Schedule`] that the system you call this from is located.
+This might depend on what [`Schedule`] the `tick`ing system is placed in.
-Systems placed in the [`Update`] schedule will be run every frame, meaning that a `Timer` being ticked with a `Duration` value of 1 second could wind up advancing 60 seconds if your game runs at 60 frames per second.
+Systems placed in the [`Update`] schedule will run every frame, meaning that a `Timer` being ticked with a `Duration` value of 1 second could wind up advancing 60 seconds if your game runs at 60 frames per second.

 This is known as "time-step", and depending on what you use a `Timer` for, it could severely alter your game.
-The quick solution is to use the time between frames (also known as [delta time]) when determining the amount of time to advance a `Timer` by each `tick`.
+The quick solution is to use the time between frames (also known as [delta time]) as the amount of time to advance a `Timer` by for each `tick`.
 This can be done by accessing the [`Time`] resource as a system parameter and using the [`Time::delta`] method to get the `tick` value.

-Sometimes the solution isn't as straightforward though, so we'll also advise you to check out the dedicated [Time page] in the Game Loop chapter to read about how Bevy handles time and sets up different schedules.
+Sometimes the solution isn't as straightforward though.
+To read more about "time-step" and how Bevy handles time, we recommend reading the dedicated [Time page] in the Game Loop chapter.

 [delta time]: https://en.wikipedia.org/wiki/Delta_timing
 [Time page]: /learn/book/content/the-game-loop/game-time